-OUAI's New Detox Shampoo Is Here To Save Your Hair From All Those Styling Products
+OUAI’s Newest Launch Is Here To Save Your Hair From All That Dry Shampoo

 While you'll be forever grateful for your reliable rotation of dry shampoo, heat protectant, and mousse to get you camera-ready for a day of video calls, there's only so much product your hair can take before it needs a good washing.
 And while skipping washes is good for it, product overload from what you use to stretch the time between washes is where it gets tricky.
 So, if your overloaded strands are in need of a reset, you'll be happy about the perfectly timed arrival of OUAI's new Detox Shampoo, which is designed to leave you with clean hair — like, actually clean hair.